 I was still wondering what to do about the people.
 Also the idea of dark Giacometti and Moore doom and mystery was lacking.
 As was the sticky ensnaring quality.
 I had been noticing some interesting effects of drippy PVA glue as I had been doing the collages and thought that for fun it might be interesting to explore the idea of stickiness with that.
 These glue drawings, overlaid with graphite, charcoal or black acrylic and white chalk turned out to be very much more interesting as a technique than I had anticipated.
 It was possible to use a water brush or just scratch to take the black off the white underlying glue to get different types of tonal effects.
 Then bring these out further in Photoshop.

 I cropped and selected quite a few of these and placed them into the montage to see what they might look like.
 There were many possibilities, but I did not want things to get too messy.
-I finally selected narrowed my selection down to the images below.
+I finally selected narrowed my selection down to just a few below.

-I am quite please with this image – I like the mythical quality of the glue drawings and the insignia at the top.
+I was quite please with this image – I like the mythical quality of the glue drawings and the insignia at the top.
 I also like the swirling downwards spirals and think this has achieved depth.
 The use of black around the edges and blue towards the bottom for aerial perspective is also deliberate.
-But I need to give some space now away from it for a proper assessment.
+But

 - I feel also maybe there could be a frayed rope or broken step to really give the sense of impending disaster.
 For example exaggerate the gap of the second walkway rung from bottom left.